erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

 production environment on PythonAnywhere.
 Then I entered a handful of commands from Bing Copilot to compile my Python 3.10 Ubuntu development environment and waited for it to compile.

-The lesson I took away is to consider what Python version your production environment before you begin working on a project.
+The lesson I took away is to consider your production environment's Python version before you begin working on a project.
 In most cases, you'll want to match that version in your development environment to avoid errors like this.

 After compiling the new development Python 3.10 version, I exported the app to a new .w2p file.
-Next, I imported the .w2p file containing the new app to PythonAnywhere in the admin interface app importer.
+Next, I imported the .w2p file containing the updated app to PythonAnywhere in the admin interface app importer.

 After syncing my development and production environment versions, the app showed a different error.
+Progress!

-One problem solved, 2 more discovered in its wake, am I right?
-Since I was using a .w2p file from 5+ years ago, it contained old Python web2py code written in earlier
-Python versions with a few more bugs.
+Since I was using a .w2p file from 5+ years ago, it contained old Python web2py code written in earlier Python versions with a few more bugs.
+Despite these version inconveniences, I was happy to see the "compiled code is incompatible" and "formatter module missing" errors stopped.
+One problem solved, two more discovered in its wake, am I right?

 ------------